History of Mike Vrabel in Timeline

 2022: Titans Missed Playoffs

-In the 2022 season, the Titans started 7-3 but missed the playoffs with a 7-10 record.
+In the 2022 season, the Titans missed the playoffs after losing seven straight games, finishing with a 7–10 record.

-2023: Vrabel Dismissed from the Titans
+2023: Dismissed from the Titans

-On March 15, 2024, Vrabel signed a one-year contract with the Cleveland Browns as a coaching and personnel consultant.
+On March 15, 2024, Mike Vrabel signed a one-year contract with the Cleveland Browns as a coaching and personnel consultant.

-2024: Served as Consultant for Cleveland Browns
+2024: Consultant for Cleveland Browns

-2025: Hired as Patriots Head Coach
+2025: Hired as Head Coach of the Patriots